 When it comes to the majority of lenders, whether they’re banks or other organizations, the loan qualification standards will vary because no two loan situations are the same.
 The standards for the clients they take on, however, will remain relatively the same.

 In other words, what any legitimate lender will want to know, first and foremost, is that you’re financially stable enough to pay back whatever amount of money they’re letting you borrow, along with any interest charges that apply.
 Depending on your chosen lender, their application process might include them checking:

 - Your credit (report, history, and score)

-- Your financial records (history of debt/bankruptcy, income, etc.)
+- Your financial records (history of debt/bankruptcy, income, debt, etc)

 - Your employment history (usually from the last 2 years)

-- Find a Trusted Co-Signer.
-Getting a close friend or family member can help increase your chances of approval.
+- Find A Trusted Co-Signer.
+Getting a close friend or family member to co-sign your loan application can help increase your chances of approval.
 Just make sure that they are also financially stable and ready for the lender’s review process.

 - Check Your Credit.
 As we said above, many lenders don’t check your credit before approval, but doing it yourself is a good way to know if you’re financially stable enough to handle going into debt.